 The Physiology and Biomarkers of Recovery with Dr. Iñigo San Millán

-Dr. Inigo San Millan, the coach of Tadej Pogačar, discusses the physiology of recovery, biomarkers of training and why we don’t want to be in a constant catabolic state.
+Dr. San Millán, the coach of Tadej Pogačar, discusses the physiology of training, biomarkers of recovery, and why we don’t want to be in a constant catabolic state.

-Joining Dr. San Millan, we hear from a host of other experts including Dr. Jason Glowney, who was the head physician at CU Sports, Armando Mastracci, the founder of the Xert training software, and coach Jeff Winkler here in Boulder.
+Joining Dr. San Millán, we hear from a host of other experts including Dr. Jason Glowney, who was the head physician at CU Sports; Armando Mastracci, the founder of Xert training software; and coach Jeff Winkler here in Boulder.

 So, sit down, strap on your compression boots, check your cortisol levels, and let’s make you fast!